Deployment

 You can browse different variants of a Canary release using the same HTTP header method described above for Blue / Green releases.
 In the context of Canary releases:

-• Blue is always the previous version of the code
+• blue or previous is always the previous version of the code

-• Green is always the new (updated) version of the code (i.e the canary)
+• green or next is always the canary (i.e. the new / updated version of the code)

 Environment Variables in Rollouts